AbelMSG89/json-synchronized/docs/environment-configuration.md

 Use the Command Palette for easy environment file management:

 1. Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac)
-2. Type: `JSON Synchronizer: Select Environment File`
+2. Type: `JSON Synchronized: Select Environment File`
 3. Choose from available .env files in your workspace
 4. Select "None" to use system environment variables